polyaxon/polyaxon/site/docs/core/quick-start/iterate.md

 ## Start a notebook

-Starting notebook is similar to running any other Polyaxon components, i.e. you need to define polyaxonfile or use a public component.
+Starting a notebook is similar to running any other Polyaxon components, i.e. you need to define Polyaxonfile or use a public component.

 Let's run one of the public notebook components: